Amityville Horror - some thoughts about it

 Ghost hunting remains a subjective study until we have more proof.
 When the Amityville house was a sensation, ghost investigations were handled very differently from today’s research.

-Although paranormal studies can be fascinating and personally meaningful, researchers should continue to collect as much evidence as possible.
+Although paranormal studies can be fascinating and personally meaningful, researchers should always collect as much evidence as possible.
 From EMF to EVP to ‘ghost photos’, it’s key to document everything that provides proof of anomalies in haunted settings.

 As the Amityville house reminds us, there may not be an opportunity to collect additional data, later.